-- Organizations are further encouraged to implement other mechanisms such as labeling or disclaimers to enable users, where possible and appropriate, to know when they are interacting with an AI system. - VIII) Prioritize research to mitigate societal, safety and security risks and prioritize investment in effective mitigation measures. - This includes conducting, collaborating on and investing in research that supports the advancement of AI safety, security, and trust, and addressing key risks, as well as investing in developing appropriate mitigation tools. - Organizations commit to conducting, collaborating on and investing in research that supports the advancement of AI safety, security, trustworthiness and addressing key risks, such as prioritizing research on upholding democratic values, respecting human rights, protecting children and vulnerable groups, safeguarding intellectual property rights and privacy, and avoiding harmful bias, mis- and disinformation, and information manipulation.
-Organizations also commit to invest in developing appropriate mitigation tools, and work to proactively manage the risks of advanced AI systems, including environmental and climate impacts, so that their benefits can be realized. - Organizations are encouraged to share research and best practices on risk mitigation. - IX) Prioritize the development of advanced AI systems to address the world's greatest challenges, notably but not limited to the climate crisis, global health and education - These efforts are undertaken in support of progress on the United Nations Sustainable Development Goals, and to encourage AI development for global benefit. - Organizations should prioritize responsible stewardship of trustworthy and humancentric AI and also support digital literacy initiatives that promote the education and training of the public, including students and workers, to enable them to benefit from the use of advanced AI systems, and to help individuals and communities better understand the nature, capabilities, limitations, and impact of these technologies.
-Organizations should work with civil society and community groups to identify priority challenges and develop innovative solutions to address the world's greatest challenges. - X) Advance the development of and, where appropriate, adoption of international technical standards - Organizations are encouraged to contribute to the development and, where appropriate, use of international technical standards and best practices, including for watermarking, and working with Standards Development Organizations (SDOs), also when developing organizations' testing methodologies, content authentication and provenance mechanisms, cybersecurity policies, public reporting, and other measures.
-In particular, organizations also are encouraged to work to develop interoperable international technical standards and frameworks to help users distinguish content generated by AI from non-AI generated content. - XI) Implement appropriate data input measures and protections for personal data and intellectual property - Organizations are encouraged to take appropriate measures to manage data quality, including training data and data collection, to mitigate against harmful biases. - Appropriate measures could include transparency, privacy-preserving training techniques, and/or testing and fine-tuning to ensure that systems do not divulge confidential or sensitive data. - Organizations are encouraged to implement appropriate safeguards, to respect rights related to privacy and intellectual property, including copyright-protected content. - Organizations should also comply with applicable legal frameworks.
+- created with their advanced AI system, such as via watermarks.
+Organizations should collaborate and invest in research, as appropriate, to advance the state of the field. - Organizations are further encouraged to implement other mechanisms such as labeling or disclaimers to enable users, where possible and appropriate, to know when they are interacting with an Al system.

+VIII) Prioritize research to mitigate societal, safety and security risks and prioritize investment in effective mitigation measures.

+- This includes conducting, collaborating on and investing in research that supports the advancement of AI safety, security, and trust, and addressing key risks, as well as investing in developing appropriate mitigation tools. - Organizations commit to conducting, collaborating on and investing in research that supports the advancement of AI safety, security, trustworthiness and addressing key risks, such as prioritizing research on upholding democratic values, respecting human rights, protecting children and vulnerable groups, safeguarding intellectual property rights and privacy, and avoiding harmful bias, mis- and disinformation, and information manipulation.
+Organizations also commit to invest in developing appropriate mitigation tools, and work to proactively manage the risks of advanced AI systems, including environmental and climate impacts, so that their benefits can be realized. - Organizations are encouraged to share research and best practices on risk mitigation.

+IX) Prioritize the development of advanced AI systems to address the world's greatest challenges, notably but not limited to the climate crisis, global health and education

+- These efforts are undertaken in support of progress on the United Nations Sustainable Development Goals, and to encourage AI development for global benefit. - Organizations should prioritize responsible stewardship of trustworthy and humancentric AI and also support digital literacy initiatives that promote the education and training of the public, including students and workers, to enable them to benefit from the use of advanced AI systems, and to help individuals and communities better understand the nature, capabilities, limitations, and impact of these technologies.
+Organizations should work with civil society and community groups to identify priority challenges and develop innovative solutions to address the world's greatest challenges.

+X) Advance the development of and, where appropriate, adoption of international technical standards

+Organizations are encouraged to contribute to the development and, where appropriate, use of international technical standards and best practices, including for watermarking, and working with Standards Development Organizations (SDOs), also when developing organizations' testing methodologies, content authentication and provenance mechanisms, cybersecurity policies, public reporting, and other measures.
+In particular, organizations also are encouraged to work to develop interoperable international technical standards and frameworks to help users distinguish content generated by AI from non-AI generated content.

+XI) Implement appropriate data input measures and protections for personal data and intellectual property

+- Organizations are encouraged to take appropriate measures to manage data quality, including training data and data collection, to mitigate against harmful biases. - Appropriate measures could include transparency, privacy-preserving training techniques, and/or testing and fine-tuning to ensure that systems do not divulge confidential or sensitive data. - Organizations are encouraged to implement appropriate safeguards, to respect rights related to privacy and intellectual property, including copyright-protected content. - Organizations should also comply with applicable legal frameworks.